Coffee Cultivation

 Bush Management:

-The pruning and shaping of coffee bushes should be done to maintain the desired shape and height of the plant.
+The pruning and shaping of coffee bushes should done to maintain the desired shape and height of the plant.
 This also helps to increase air circulation and sunlight penetration in the plant canopy.

 Nutrition Management:

 Proper nutrition management is important for the growth and development of coffee plants.
-Fertilizers should be applied based on soil test results, and the timing and rate of fertilizer application should be based on the growth stage of the plant.
+Fertilizers should applied based on soil test results, and the timing and rate of fertilizer application should based on the growth stage of the plant.

 Pests and Diseases: